 Members of the public have the right to ask questions or submit petitions to Cabinet meetings.
-Please see the website:

-www.sheffield.gov.uk/your-city-council/council-meetings/attending-meetings or contact Democratic Services for further information.
+Please see the website www.sheffield.gov.uk or contact Democratic Services for further information.

 You can see the reports to be discussed in public at the meeting if you call at the First Point Reception, Town Hall, Pinstone Street entrance.
-The Reception is open between 9.00 a.m. and 5.00 p.m., Monday to Thursday and between 9.00 a.m. and 4.45 p.m. on Friday, or you can ring on telephone no. 2734552.
+The Reception is open between 9.00 am and 5.00 pm, Monday to Thursday and between 9.00 am and 4.45 pm. on Friday, or you can ring on telephone no. 2734552.
 You may not be allowed to see some reports because they contain confidential information.
 These items are usually marked on the agenda.
-A copy of the agenda and reports is also available on the Council's website: